How to Create Nature's Sun Catcher Mobiles — Easy Step-by-Step Guide

 - 1

 Gather a variety of flat, dry pressed leaves and flowers.
-Ensure they are completely brittle and not damp.
+Ensure they are completely brittle and not damp, as any residual moisture can lead to mold or discoloration within the sealed sun catcher.
+Select specimens with interesting shapes, colors, and textures for visual appeal.

 - 2